BrucePerens/rigcontrol/README.md

 controller using an ESP-32 Audio Kit card commonly sold on AliExpress for as little as $11.89 with free shipping (Mar 8, 2022).

-The device connects to a transceiver via audio line-level input and output, serial transceiver control, and digital control lines for T/R, etc. The logic level is 3.3 volts.
-The inputs are 5V-tolerant when the device is powered with 5 volts at the VIN pin and uses its internal voltage regulator.
+The device provides a web interface to a phone, tablet, or computer, and connects to a transceiver via audio line-level input and output, serial transceiver control, and digital control lines for T/R, etc. Some hardware will require voltage level conversion for the serial and digital I/O, and inexpensive devices are recommended in the documentation.
-Level converters may be needed, depending on the equipment.

 ### Hardware Required